 Each user listed in the group will get called in sequence.
 The first call always goes to the first user listed.
 The next call will then go to the second user listed, and so on.

 - A group may have, at most, 3 telephone number (external phone number) addresses not mixed in a Group of Users.
 A group with this setup can only be set as a Simultaneous Ring; Hunt Group will not work.

-- In the case of a Hunt Group, each registered device for a User with multiple devices, will ring each device independently before moving on to the next User listed in the group
+- In the case of a Hunt Group: For a User with multiple devices, each registered device will ring independently before moving on to the next User listed in the group.